Bernard2324/vmauto/README.md

 ## Suggestions for Implementation
 I would highly suggest using this allong with a working PXE Booting solution.
 That will provide a completely hands free VM Provisioning process for Non VMWare Administrators.
-I would also use, if desired, SLAlchemy to build and support a more advanced Database structure, using more advanced queries.
+I would also use, if desired, SQLAlchemy to build and support a more advanced Database structure, using more advanced queries.

 ## How can I help?